-Assumption \textbf{A1} can be explained, e.g., by a nonstationarity in the attacker's distribution (a similar assumption is made by Xu and Mannor \cite{Xu2010} with regard to distiributionally robust Markov decision processes).
-Put differently, if the user returns to a node that has been visited before, then the attacker may simply modify the underlying distribution of arc costs.
-In this situation the user cannot exploit the collected distributional information and, hence, it is not favorable for the user to visit nodes multiple times.
-Additionally, Assumption \textbf{A1} enables to use standard path flow constraints in $G$ as cycles are missing; see, e.g., \cite{Ahuja1988, Taccari2016}.
+Assumption \textbf{A1} can be explained, e.g., by a nonstationarity in the attacker's distribution (a similar assumption is made by Xu and Mannor \cite{Xu2010} with regard to distributionally robust Markov decision processes).
+Put differently, if the user returns to a node multiple times, then the attacker may simply modify the underlying distribution of arc costs.
+In this situation the user cannot exploit the previously collected distributional information and, hence, it is not favorable for the user to visit nodes multiple times.

-In Assumption \textbf{A2} we envision that the user has some initial information about the distribution of arc costs.
-As briefly outlined in Section \ref{subsec: links to the one-stage formulation}, this information can be collected beforehand by leveraging some historical data.
-In general, the second assumption, \textbf{A2}, is rather standard in the robust and distributionally robust optimization literature.
-However, we refer to the studies in \cite{Borrero2015, Borrero2019, Ketkov2020} for multi-stage shortest path interdiction models, in which the attacker has incomplete knowledge about the structure of the underlying network and observes the existence and precise costs of particular arcs by observing the user's decisions.
+In the first part of Assumption \textbf{A2} we envision that the user has some initial information about the distribution of arc costs.
+As briefly outlined in Section \ref{subsec: approach and contributions}, this information can be collected beforehand by leveraging some historical data.
+The second part of Assumption \textbf{A2} is rather standard in the robust and distributionally robust optimization literature.
+Nevertheless, we refer to the studies in \cite{Borrero2015, Borrero2019, Ketkov2020} for multi-stage shortest path interdiction models, in which the attacker has incomplete knowledge about the structure of the underlying network and observes the existence and precise costs of particular arcs by observing the user's decisions.

-Finally, Assumption \textbf{A3} indicates that the distributional constraints in $\mathcal{Q}$ and the auxiliary constraints are of the same form.
-In fact, each constraint in $\mathcal{L}$ is either satisfied or not that corresponds to the attacker's responses ``yes'' or ``no'', respectively.
-In Section \ref{subsec: multi-stage MIP} we demonstrate that Assumption \textbf{A3} is necessary for deriving a linear MIP reformulation of the proposed multi-stage optimization model.
-Furthermore, if the user stays at some node $i \in N \setminus \{f\}$, then revealing future attacker's decisions outside of $FS_i$ allows the user to effectively mitigate the impact of observed distributional constraints and, hence, it turns out to be unfavorable for the attacker.
-In conclusion, we note that the constraints (\ref{cons: auxiliary probability}) and (\ref{cons: auxiliary expectation}) are necessary only if they refine the initial distributional constraints~in~$\mathcal{Q}$.
-A possible verification of this property is discussed in more details within Section \ref{subsec: multi-stage MIP}.
+Assumption \textbf{A3} indicates that the auxiliary distributional constraints (\textit{i}) have a form similar to the initial distributional constraints in $\mathcal{Q}$ and (\textit{ii}) are associated only with the arcs emanated from some node $i \in N \setminus \{f\}$.
+In the following, we demonstrate that the first property, (\textit{i}), is necessary for deriving a linear MIP reformulation of the proposed multi-stage optimization problem.
+On the other hand, violation of the second property, (\textit{ii}), is not favorable for the attacker (as it may allow the user to observe more distributional information and, therefore, effectively mitigate the impact of future attacker's responses).